-- Adopt the following: - Strategy for creating an incentive environment for civil society development 2016-2020. - The Law on Changes and Amendments to the Civil Service Law. - Changes and amendments to the Law on Free Access to Information of Public Importance. - The new Law on the Anti-Corruption Agency. - Changes and amendments to the Law on Ombudsman. - Develop integrity plans in the PA by 31 October 2017 as an obligation under the Law on Anti-Corruption Agency. - Adopt the Code of Conduct for civil servants and employees in units of LSG by 1 December 2017.
+Adopt the following:

+- Strategy for creating an incentive environment for civil society development 2016-2020. - The Law on Changes and Amendments to the Civil Service Law. - Changes and amendments to the Law on Free Access to Information of Public Importance. - The new Law on the Anti-Corruption Agency - Changes and amendments to the Law on Ombudsman. - Corruption Agency

+Adopt the Code of Conduct for civil servants and employees in units of LSG by 1 December 2017.